 Most stereotypes tend to be just that; stereotypes.

-Unfortunately, the stereotype of uni students having to scrimp and save and live of two minute noodles is somtimes pretty close to reality.
+Unfortunately, the stereotype of uni students having to scrimp and save and live off of two minute noodles is somtimes pretty close to reality.

 Here are our tips on where to save some money while studying.